Super-Protocol/docs/docs/developers/CLI_commands/files/download.md

 sidebar_label: "download"
 ---

-Download a file from remote storage and decrypt it using the information in a resource JSON file.
+Downloads a file from remote storage and decrypts it using the information in a resource JSON file.

 The resource JSON file is created as a result of the [`files upload`](/developers/cli_commands/files/upload) command.

-## Synopsis
+## Syntax

 ```
 ./spctl files download <resourceFilePath> <localPath> [option]